usegalaxy-eu/ena-upload-cli/README.md

   --data [FILE [FILE ...]]
                         data for submission
-  --center CENTER_NAME  specific to your Webin account --webin_id WEBIN_ID   the usermane of your Webin account --password PASSWORD   the password of your Webin account --secret SECRET       .secret file containing the password  of your Webin account -d, --dev             Flag to use the dev/sandbox endpoint of ENA.
+  --center CENTER_NAME  specific to your Webin account --tool TOOL_NAME      Specify the name of the tool this submission is done with.
+  --webin_id WEBIN_ID   the usermane of your Webin account --password PASSWORD   the password of your Webin account --secret SECRET       .secret file containing the password of your Webin account -d, --dev             Flag to use the dev/sandbox endpoint of ENA.
   --vir                 Flag to use the viral sample template.
 ```